jchambers/pushy/README.md

 Pushy itself requires Java 7 or newer to build and run.

-## Connecting and authenticating
+## Authenticating with the APNs server

 Before you can get started with Pushy, you'll need to do some provisioning work with Apple to register your app and get the required certificates or signing keys (more on these shortly).
 For details on this process, please see the [Provisioning Procedures](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html) section of Apple's official documentation.
 Please note that there are [some caveats](https://github.com/relayrides/pushy/wiki/Certificates), particularly under Mac OS X 10.11 (El Capitan).

 Generally speaking, APNs clients must authenticate with the APNs server by some means before they can send push notifications.
-Currently, APNs (and Pushy) support two authentication methods: TLS-based authentication and token-based authentication.
+Currently, APNs (and Pushy) supports two authentication methods: TLS-based authentication and token-based authentication.
 The two approaches are mutually-exclusive; you'll need to pick one or the other for each client.

 ### TLS authentication